NB x GMCL x ECB- Banner-01 1200.png

 10.1.1.1.2.

-attempts to play higher grade players in lower teams without valid reason will be frowned upon and penalties considered after consideration by the Board / Exec.
+attempts to play higher grade players in lower teams without valid reason will be frowned upon and penalties considered after consideration by the Board / Executive.

 10.1.1.2.